rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 > These levels tell the COBOL compiler how to associate, or group, fields in the record.
 Level 01 is a special case, and is reserved for the record level;  the 01 level is the name of the record.
 Levels from 02 to 49 are all "equal" (level 2 is no more significant than level 3), but there is a hierarchy to the structure.
 Any field listed in a lower level (higher number) is subordinate to a field or group in a higher level (lower number).<sup><a href="#sup1">[1]</a></sup>

 Sometimes you'll see levels incremented by 3 or 5.
 It's programmer preference.
-I hear some organizations have standards regarding such matters.Seems like a good idea.
+I hear some organizations have standards regarding such matters.

-The figure below illustrates levels:
+The figure below illustrates:

 <img id="levels" src="https://www.ibm.com/support/knowledgecenter/SS6SG3_4.2.0/com.ibm.entcobol.doc_4.2/PGandLR/images/igyl1015.gif"/>